m-kru/fsva/README.md

     └── summary
 ```

+Fsva does not, and never will, perform any advanced results parsing such as scoreboard analysis or UVM coverage analysis.
+Fsva does one thing, and tries to do it well.

-If any extra parsing of the verification results is needed (for example in case of metric driven verification) in the future, it will be based on prefix or suffix indicating verification framework/infrastructure.
+If one needs advanced results parsing (for example in case of metric driven verification), then the proper parser needs to be run after fsva has finished.
+To make the discovery of reuslts for such test benches easier, one can use special form of prefix or suffix indicating verification framework, infrastructure etc.
-For instance, for UVVM it will be `tb_uvvm_` / `_uvvm_tb`, respectively for OSVVM it will be `tb_osvvm_` / `_osvvm_tb`.
+For instance, for UVVM one can use  `tb_uvvm_` / `_uvvm_tb`, respectively for OSVVM one can use `tb_osvvm_` / `_osvvm_tb`.

 If FuseSoc supports formal verification targets in the future, they will be fetched based on `fv_` prefix or `_fv` suffix.